-The ability to analyze food label is an important skill.
-However, the ability to evaluate the ingredient list often helps provide a better understanding of the value of a food item than the nutritional facts label.
-Food companies will often label a food as “healthy” based on one or two components of the label, such as “high-protein,” or “low-fat.”
-The ingredients list, however, might tell a different story.
-Furthermore, preservatives, stabilizers, sweeteners, and added flavours used in many packaged foods may contain dangerous substances.
+Food labels, ingredients, analyzing, guide, guide nutritionEating a healthy and well-balanced diet is essential for maintaining good health and achieving fitness goals.
+However, when it comes to choosing healthy food options, the ability to evaluate the ingredient list is equally important as analyzing the nutritional facts label.
+This is because food companies often label a food as “healthy” based on one or two components of the label, such as “high-protein” or “low-fat,” while the ingredients list might tell a different story.
+Furthermore, preservatives, stabilizers, sweeteners, and added flavors used in many packaged foods may contain dangerous substances that can harm your health in the long run.

+The first step towards healthy eating is to learn how to read food labels.
 On all packaged foods, ingredients are listed in descending order of proportion of weight.
 This means that ingredients closest to the end of the list are present in the smallest quantities.
-As a general rule, fewer ingredients on the food label means that food is a better choice.
+As a general rule, the fewer ingredients on the food label, the better the food choice.

-• Trans Fat: Look for the words “hydrogenated” and/or “fractionated”.
+1. Trans Fat: Look for the words “hydrogenated” and/or “fractionated”.
 Nearly all fast foods, baked goods, many packaged crackers, and margarines contain trans fats.
-Even on a label, if one serving size of food contains less than 0.5 grams of trans fats, the manufacturer can claim it to be trans fat free.
+Even on a label, if one serving size of food contains less than 0.5 grams of trans fats, the manufacturer can claim it to be trans fat-free.
+However, this does not mean that the food is entirely free of trans fats.

-• BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene): These additives are often found in breakfast cereals, chips, gum and even vegetable oil to maintain freshness.
+2. BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene): These additives are often found in breakfast cereals, chips, gum, and even vegetable oil to maintain freshness.
 Some animal studies reveal that BHA and BHT may cause cancer.

-• Food Colourings: Any brightly coloured packaged food is likely to contain food colouring.
+3. Food Coloring: Any brightly colored packaged food is likely to contain food coloring.
 Some ingredients to be aware of are: Brilliant Blue FCFC, often found in beverages, candy, cereal, etc.; Indigotine (beverages, candy); Erythrosine (cherries in fruit cocktail, candy); Brilliant Yellow FCF (sausages, candy, gelatin desserts).
-Be aware that the label may only read “colour,” but one of the above is likely used.
+Be aware that the label may only read “color,” but one of the above is likely used.
 Studies indicate these artificial dyes can lead to cancer of the thyroid, adrenal glands, kidneys, and brain.
 These substances are also believed to worsen hyperactivity symptoms in sensitive children.

-• Natural and Artificial Flavours: Both terms are unfavourable.
-While natural flavouring sounds “natural,” it is not.
-Title 21, Section 101, part 22 of the Code of Federal Regulations defines natural flavourings and flavours as follows: The term natural flavour or natural flavouring means the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, eating or enzymolsysis, which contains the flavouring constituents derived from a spice, fruit, or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavouring rather than nutritional.
+4. Natural and Artificial Flavors: Both terms are unfavorable.
+While natural flavoring sounds “natural,” it is not.
+Title 21, Section 101, part 22 of the Code of Federal Regulations defines natural flavorings and flavors as follows: The term natural flavor or natural flavoring means the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, eating, or enzymolysis, which contains the flavoring constituents derived from a spice, fruit, or fruit juice, vegetable, or vegetable juice, edible yeast, herb, bark, bud, root, leaf, or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional.
+Artificial flavors are synthetic, lab-made chemicals that mimic the taste of natural flavors.
+Both natural and artificial flavors may contain harmful chemicals, so it’s best to avoid them.

 • Sodium Nitrate (becoming nitrite): This additive is found in processed meats such as bacon, ham, and hot dogs.
 It is used as a preservative and for colouring, giving some processed meats a reddish colour that would otherwise appear grey.
 This ingredient can cause the formation of nitrosamines, which are cancer causing chemicals.
 Sodium nitrate has also been shown to increase the incidence of migraines.